opencog/docker/README.md

 ![Eva Splash 1](indigo/Eva-1-small.png) ![Eva Splash 2](indigo/Eva-2-small.png) ![Eva Splash 3](indigo/Eva-3-small.png)

+Sadly, the Eva demo has bitrotted.
+There have been some valiant efforts to bring Eva back to life, but they failed.
+The primary roadblock is that Eva requires an older version of blender, version 2.79, which dates back to 2016.
+Perhaps a blender expert could port Eva to a newer version.

 Another particularly interesting container is that for the OpenCog to MineCraft bridge, which allows OpenCog to operate an avatar running around in the MineCraft world.